 Dads’ Role In College Transition.

-Dads’ role in college transition is often not discussed.
+We do not discuss the Dads’ role in college transition.
 Dads, you have a special role to play in your student’s college journey and self-advocacy.
-It’s unlike any other role because your connection to your student is unique and special.
-What you bring to the plate is needed for your student’s college success and a better college transition.
+Your connection to your student is unique and special.
+Dads bring a significant role and perspective to the college transition process.
+Your student’s college success and a better college transition with Dads’ special skillset.

 Students with disabilities like ADHD, learning disabilities, and mental health conditions need parental support throughout the college experience.
 Dads can help ensure their student is prepared and informed.
-I like to say know before you go.
 Dads should not be left out of the college transition plans, discussions, conversations etc. Let’s face it, some things dads may be better at and not mom.
 No slight towards moms at all.
 Just saying that dads have a role that’s just as important as yours and that role needs support too.

 Consider Dads’ Role

 Consider this an invitation to look at dads’ role in college transition and how you may incorporate it into your planning for college.
-It’s an episode I focused on to remind dads of their special bond and skill set.
-If you find this episode helpful, share this episode with dads.
+I focused on this issue to remind dads of their special bond and skill set.
+I have a favor to ask.
+Did you find this episode helpful?
+Share this episode with dads.

 Are you on my email list?
 Well, all summer long my episodes are covering some important topics and those on my email list will know first, and get all the links.
-Be sure to get on my email list so you can have all the links in one place.
+Get on my email list.
+You get all the links in one place.
 Click Newsletter below to join

 Join my Newsletter- Newsletter